 Sales Management

-By having a sales team all working off a centralized system, this enables some things that previously would have been limited to large corporations.
+Having a sales team all working off a centralized system enables some things that previously would have been limited to large corporations.

 Even managers of small businesses can now see on-demand reporting for what their teams are up to, see who their top performers are, get updates on exciting sales opportunities, and see who is falling behind on their tasks.